 - No cappuccino or milk-based espresso with meals.
 Don’t do this.

-- Cheap when you stand up at the bar (€1 – €2), expensive when you sit down.
+- It is cheap when you stand up at the bar (€1 – €2), expensive when you sit down.
 Same for everyone, not just tourists.

 Rome Water Fountains

 One of the best things to know about Rome is that there’s no need to buy plastic bottles of water when you get thirsty—there are tons of fountains dotted around the city, and Romans are very proud of them.

 People are always surprised that you can drink from these fountains, which is crazy if you think about it.
 Their original purpose was to provide running water to each neighborhood since most houses didn’t have running water.
 Today, we forget that fact and are astonished by this basic concept due to our many creature comforts.

 Credit Cards, Tipping, and Communicating in Rome

 Cash or Credit?

-In general, most restaurants will allow you to pay on card, as will large shops and tourist attractions.
-But for drinks, coffees, transport tickets, and small items, cards often aren’t accepted.
+In general, most restaurants will allow you to pay on a card, as will large shops and tourist attractions.
+But for drinks, coffee, transport tickets, and small items, cards often aren’t accepted.
 There may even be a €10 minimum on card payments.

 Rule of Thumb: If it’s less than €10, pay cash.
-More than €10, and you can probably pay credit as long as there isn’t a “Solo Cash” sign in the door.
+It’s more than €10, and you can probably pay credit as long as there isn’t a “Solo Cash” sign on the door.

 The Good News: The Italian word for credit card is carta di credito.
 Any Italian shop owner will understand when you ask, “Credit Card?”
-They’ll also know to respond, “Cash” if they don’t accept credit card.
+They’ll also know to respond, “Cash” if they don’t accept credit cards.
 So, there’s no need to stress.

 Tipping isn’t really expected in Italy.
 I’ve tried to convince visitors that you just need to leave some extra change, a euro per person, regardless of check size, but it normally falls on deaf ears.
 To simplify things, I have created different levels of tipping to help people understand:

-Don Corleone: Leave 20% and when you go back the restaurant staff will celebrate your return as if you were the Godfather.
-You may get some sneers from other resturant goers who can’t get your waiter’s attention.
+Don Corleone: Leave 20%, and when you go back, the restaurant staff will celebrate your return as if you were the Godfather.
+You may get some sneers from other restaurant goers who can’t get your waiter’s attention.